Write a Great CV or Resume banner thinbanner

 • Don't use tables in formatting your experiences, even hidden tables.
 For recruiters, it makes formatting your CV difficult.

-• Never leave gaps in your CV if they are for more than 4 months.
+• Never leave gaps in your CV if they are for more than three months.
 It is better to include a short description regarding gaps (such as studying, travelling, career break, taking care of family members etc).

 • Don’t lie on your CV or insert misleading information.
 Apart from losing credibility with the potential employer, you may also lose a job offer or even a job (if the information is not verified through reference checks after employment).